Back to Resources

 While most Amazon advice focuses on familiar topics like PPC optimization and keyword research, there are critical behind-the-scenes issues that can derail your business overnight.

 The problem with most seller advice is that it covers the same territory: optimize your listings, improve your images, run better ads.
-That’s all important, but it misses the real threats—the ones that can suspend your account, destroy your margins, or force you to completely restructure your sourcing.
+That’s all important, but it misses the real threats.
+The ones that can suspend your account, destroy your margins, or force you to completely restructure your sourcing.

 Quick Answer